Git: History

 These criteria eliminated every version-control system in use at the time, so immediately after the 2.6.12-rc2 Linux kernel development release, Torvalds set out to write his own.

 The development of Git began on 3 April 2005.
 Torvalds announced the project on 6 April and became self-hosting the next day.
 The first merge of multiple branches took place on 18 April.
-Torvalds achieved his performance goals; on 29 April, the nascent Git was benchmarked recording patches to the Linux kernel tree at the rate of 6.7 patches per second.
+Torvalds achieved his performance goals; on 29 April, the nascent Git was benchmarked recording patches to the Linux kernel tree at a rate of 6.7 patches per second.
 On 16 June, Git managed the kernel 2.6.12 release.

 Torvalds turned over maintenance on 26 July 2005 to Junio Hamano, a major contributor to the project.
 Hamano was responsible for the 1.0 release on 21 December 2005.

 Naming

-Torvalds sarcastically quipped about the name git (which means "unpleasant person" in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
+Torvalds sarcastically quipped about the name git (which is British English slang for an unpleasant or silly person): "I'm an egotistical bastard, and I name all my projects after myself.
 First 'Linux', now 'git'."
 The man page describes Git as "the stupid content tracker".

 The read-me file of the source code elaborates further:

-The source code for Git refers to the program as, "the information manager from hell."
+The source code for Git refers to the program as "the information manager from hell".